CaseyClarke/Obsidian-Files/STAT 252/STAT 252 - Homework 4.md

 - $t_{0.025} = 2.160$
 - $\hat{\beta_3} \pm t_{0.025}SE(\hat{\beta_3)} = -0.772 \pm 2.160(0.244) = (-1.29904, -0.24496)$

-- Since the confidence interval does not contain 0 we can say with $95\%$ that the interaction term (interaction between driving experiece and number of violations) has a signifigant effect on montly premiums
+- Since the confidence interval does not contain 0 we can say with $95\%$ confidence that the interaction term (interaction between driving experiece and number of violations) has a signifigant effect on montly premiums

 (g)